Pylons/pyramid/docs/narr/project.rst

 Within the arguments to this function call, information about your application is kept.
-While it's beyond the scope of this documentation to explan everything about setuptools setup files, we'll provide a whirlwind tour of what exists in this file here.
+While it's beyond the scope of this documentation to explain everything about setuptools setup files, we'll provide a whirlwind tour of what exists in this file here.

 Your application's name (this can be any string) is specified in the